 Home Consignment—Mixed in with used items are lots of close-outs with manufacturers’ tags still on, and retired model home furniture that has never truly been used.

 Home Goods—Hit & miss but sometimes you can really score.
 This is the first place we shop for decorative pillows, accessories, art and lighting.
 Better to buy, try & return the “fails” because if you wait to decide, it’ll be gone.

-Iron Thread Design—Upholstered headboards, benches and ottomans.
-Most fun, perfectly crafted pieces you’ll ever own, and they’re made right here in Austin!
+Iron Thread Design—Upholstered headboards, benches, ottomans and floor poufs.
+The most fun, perfectly crafted pieces you’ll ever own, and they’re made right here in Austin!